MyAnalytics personal dashboard

 How we calculate meeting hours

 Meeting hours consist of any meetings that you’ve organized or accepted that have at least one other person attending.
-Meeting hours include meetings that take place during your work hours outside your work hours.
+Meeting hours include meetings that take place during your work hours and outside your work hours.
 After-hours meeting time also counts toward your after-hours total.

 The following meeting types are also excluded from Meeting hours: